mebaysan/Tureng-Translation-CLI/README.md

 ```

 # Usage

+## translate

+This command is using for translating words.

 There are basically 2 parameters by using the CLI:
 - `-w` or `--word` for words to translate in both language Turkish or English